Estimating Extreme Value Index by Subsampling for Massive Datasets with Heavy-Tailed Distributions

 \csection{THE METHODOLOGY} \csubsection{Averaged Maximum Likelihood Estimation}

 Let $X_i$'s $\in \mathbb{R} \ (i=1,2,\cdots,N)$ be independent and identically distributed copies of a random variable $X \in \mathbb{R} $ with cumulative distribution function $F$.
 In this work, we focus on heavy-tailed distributions only.
 We follow the tradition \citep{hall1982some,wang2009tail,sun2019adaptive} and assume that the decaying rate of the distribution's tail probability is polynomial.
-Specifically, we assume that there exist two positive constants $\beta$ and $\gamma$ such that

-as $x\rightarrow \infty$.
-This suggests that a principled probabilistic upper bound can be constructed as long as the parameter $\gamma$ (or plus $\beta$) can be consistently estimated.
+Specifically, we assume that $F$ satisfies (\ref{eq:def}).
+This suggests that high-level quantiles estimates can be obtained as long as the parameter $\gamma$ (or plus $\beta$) can be consistently estimated.

-To estimate the extreme value index $\gamma$, a classical estimation method is to model the conditional excess probability over a high threshold.
+To estimate the extreme value index $\gamma$, a classical method is to model the conditional excess probability over a high threshold.
 This technique is called the peaks over threshold (POT) method \citep{davison1990models}.
-Specifically, for random variable $X$ satisfying (\ref{eq:def}) and a given high threshold $u$, it can be shown that
+Specifically, for a random variable $X$ satisfying (\ref{eq:def}) and a given high threshold $u$, it can be shown that

 for $t>1$.
-In other words, the exceedances over the high threshold $u$ can be approximated by a Generalized Pareto distribution with parameters $\gamma$ \citep{pickands1975statistical,coles2001introduction}.
+In other words, the exceedances over the high threshold $u$ can be approximated by a Generalized Pareto distribution with shape parameter $\gamma$ \citep{pickands1975statistical,coles2001introduction}.